AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson2.md

 Firstly, `package.json` is the [crucial part](https://docs.npmjs.com/creating-a-package-json-file) of almost every NodeJS project.
 It contains the list of dependencies, version, reproducible builds, etc.

-Then `ext.config.yaml` is the cockpit of your Firefly app backend.
+Then `ext.config.yaml` in the `src/dx-excshell-1/` folder is the cockpit of your Firefly app backend.
 It lists the declaration of serverless actions including name, source files, runtime kind, default params, annotations, and so on.
 You can find the grammar of writing manifest [here](https://github.com/apache/openwhisk-wskdeploy/blob/master/docs/programming_guide.md#wskdeploy-utility-by-example).

 ```yaml
 operations: